In this post, I would like to show a very simple, yet very effective chess principle that is present in every game of chess.

 While our opponent’s moves are providing vital information about their intentions, still we often fail to understand them in their entirety.
 By entirety, I mean not only understanding their intention, but also their drawbacks.

 The principle I would like to discuss here can be defined as “taking advantage of the opponent’s last move.”
-I have found it very easy to clearly see this principle when analyzing the games of Capablanca, but of course, every great player used it to maximum effect and analyzing their games carefully (and probably after a period of adjustment to their styles) you will also start to see this principle at work in their games.
+I have found it very easy to clearly see this principle when analyzing the games of Capablanca, but of course, every great player used it to maximum effect, and by analyzing their games carefully (and probably after a period of adjustment to their styles) you will also start to see this principle at work in their games.

 This principle encompasses in itself the notion of prophylaxis, which we will see in the first example below.
-It depends on the concrete situation whether it is used for going forward or restraining the opponent, but in any case it is crucial we are aware of it – after all, it will not matter a bit if the opponent blundered if we do not take advantage of that blunder!
+It depends on the concrete situation whether it is used for going forward or restraining the opponent, but in any case, it is crucial we are aware of it – after all, it will not matter a bit if the opponent blundered if we do not take advantage of that blunder!

 The three examples below are from a game of the World Champion.
 Playing Black against the best Spanish Grandmaster Francisco Vallejo Pons, Carlsen chose the Philidor Defense and Vallejo was tempted to immediately change the queens and transpose to an endgame.
 On move 15 he also gave up his bishop pair and the position was equal.